 Snow has long served as a symbol for winter itself, embodying the season's quiet, peaceful aura while accumulating into more entertaining piles than anything produced by rain or sleet.
 But it's also responsible for hundreds of deaths each year in the U.S., and can virtually shut down civilization, as it showed during 1993's "Storm of the Century."

-But what exactly is this white stuff, which can range from slush to fluff to powder?
+But what is this white stuff, which can range from slush to fluff to powder?
 How does it form?
 And what makes it so beguiling?
-Read on, and see the interactive graphic above, for a deeper look at how Mother Nature channels her fury into flurries.
+Read on for a deeper look at how Mother Nature channels her fury into flurries.

 How snow forms